 What Is the Best Type of Bankruptcy for Tax Debts?

-Although there are certain restrictions, it is possible to discharge tax debts in Chapter 7 bankruptcy.
-As long as your taxes meet the following criteria, you can discharge tax debt through bankruptcy Chapter 7.
+Although there are certain restrictions, filing for Chapter 7 bankruptcy can allow you to discharge tax debts.
+As long as your taxes meet the following criteria, you may be able to eliminate your tax debt through Chapter 7 bankruptcy.

 What Tax Debts Are Not Dischargeable in Chapter 7?

 Most forms of tax debt that do not count as income tax debt cannot be discharged by filing for bankruptcy.
-The following types of debt will not be discharged in Chapter 7 bankruptcy.
+Even if you qualify for Chapter 7 bankruptcy, the following types of debt will not be discharged in Chapter 7.

 Chapter 13 bankruptcy is more complicated in terms of discharging tax debts.
 Most Chapter 13 filings will not allow you to discharge your tax debt.
 However, if your tax debt meets certain criteria, you will be able to repay those back taxes.
 If any portion of your state or IRS tax debt does not meet the requirements, it will not be discharged.
 Keep in mind that Chapter 13 may allow you to obtain a more favorable schedule of monthly payments than if you worked out a payment plan with the taxing authorities.